Reading time: 15 min.

 Week 3: El Calafate – Los Glaciares National park – El Chalten – Bariloche, Argentina

-5 flights to get here and a 26-hour bus later to move up north, have finally paid off.
+5 flights to get to El Calafate and a 28-hour bus later to move up north, have finally paid off.
 We are literally face to face with the blue glacier Perito Moreno, part of the third largest ice cap in the world.

 Patagonia, we’ve been waiting for you all our lives!